SkidanovAlex/march-ml-mania-2015/README.md

 # March machine learning mania 2015 submission
-This is my submission for [march ml mania 2015](https://www.kaggle.com/c/march-machine-learning-mania-2015).
+This is my submission for [march ml mania 2016](https://www.kaggle.com/c/march-machine-learning-mania-2016) and [march ml mania 2015](https://www.kaggle.com/c/march-machine-learning-mania-2015).

 It is built on top of [Lasagne](https://github.com/benanne/Lasagne/), using a very convenient wrapper [nolearn](https://github.com/dnouri/nolearn/).
+I configured the virtualenv in 2015 and never updated it, so it potentially depends on rather old versions of Lasagne/nolearn/Theano.

-The model only uses player data, `collect.py` is the script that has all the routines to collect that data from the web.
+The model only used player data in 2015, in 2016 in addition to it it uses coach stats and some overall team stats. `collect.py` is the script that has all the routines to collect that data from the web.

-I then use 5 players per team, choosing those that have played the most games.
+I use 5 players per team, choosing those that have played the most games in the corresponding season.

 The model itself (implemented in `model.py`) is a neural network with two hidden layers.